Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund-Unmatched.md

 ### Request Variables

 A refund request is initiated by sending the `referenceTransactionDetails`, `source` in the payload and may contain the `amount` object based on the refund type.

+#### Refund Types

+Refunds can be initiated for the full amount or a partial amount of the original authorization.

+- **Partial Refund:** A request submitted with the `amount` object for a partial `total`.
+- **Full Refund:** Can be submitted without the `amount` object to refund the full `total`, or submitted with the `amount` object for the full `total`.

 <!--
 type: tab